Additional reporting requirements for small business lenders are expected to be a priority for the incoming Biden Administration.

 Section 1071 requires that lenders identify women-owned, minority-owned, and small businesses and collect data related to the race, gender, and ethnicity of the business owners.

 It also seeks to identify:

 There have been signals that Section 1071 will be a priority in 2021 for the CFPB, and recent preparations have been underway — especially after a lawsuit by The California Reinvestment Coalition in 2019 against CFPB.

 Before finalizing Section 1071, the CFPB was required to consult with representatives of smaller entities likely to be most impacted by the regulation.
 In September 2020, CFPB released an “Outline of Proposals Under Consideration and Alternatives Considered” describing the requirements within Section 1071 as well as its implementation proposals.
 Feedback related to those plans was due on December 14, 2020.
 The following day, the CFPB released the Final Report of the Small Business Review Panel.
-The regulations are expected to be finalized by the end of 2021 and lenders will have two years to comply with the new rules once they are enacted.
+A Notice of Proposed Rulemaking is expected to be issued by September 30, 2021.

 Financial institutions both large and small will need to comply with these enhanced data collection and reporting requirements.
 Although compliance will not be required for two years after the regulations are finalized, compliance is expected to be onerous — especially for community and midsize banks who may lack the resources to dedicate to the effort.
 Processes and systems will need to be established, tested, and become routine to achieve compliance.
 Given the work ahead, the time to prepare is now.

 Risk Management Solutions Group (RMSG) offers a comprehensive suite of regulatory and compliance services for community and midsize banks, customized to your unique business, delivered by experienced subject matter professionals — all at an accessible price.